getify/You-Dont-Know-JS/get-started/ch2.md

 }
 ```

 The final primitive value to be aware of is a symbol, which is a special-purpose value that behaves as a hidden unguessable value.
-Symbols are almost exclusively used as special keys on objects.
+Symbols are almost exclusively used as special keys on objects:

 ```js
 hitchhikersGuide[ Symbol("meaning of life") ];